-But do you know how to end a conversation without leaving the other person with a bitter aftertaste?
+But do you know how to end a conversation without leaving the other person feeling slighted or offended?

 Socializing and networking are essential for creating and nurturing connections with people — specifically those who could benefit from something you do well and who could likewise help you in some way.

 But when it comes to having conversations that create and maintain those strong connections, you might wonder how to extricate yourself without sounding awkward or impatient to get away.

 Just because you're having a conversation with someone doesn't mean you should or must stay in it forever.
 Even if you're enjoying the conversation, there are reasons to stop talking and move on.

 Here are some common reasons for ending conversations: